-After a traffic accident, you may be wondering if you need to get a police report.
+After a car crash in Chicago, you may be wondering if you need to get a police report.
 The answer to this question depends on the severity of the accident and whether or not anyone was injured.

 In this blog post, we will discuss when you need to get a Chicago police traffic accident report and what happens if you don’t get one.